kluiverjh/homepage/README.md

 ### Sub-domains

 Using sub-path for redirecting the websocket doesn't work because the websocket doesn't use the sub-path by default.
-For example: if in the web-application the rest url is set to the reverse proxy 'http://<proxy>/<app_api>' the websocket uses url 'http://<proxy>/socket.io' to connect to server (the '<app_api>' part is used to redirect).
+For example: if in the web-application the REST url is set to the reverse proxy 'http://<proxy>/<app_api>' the websocket uses url 'http://<proxy>/socket.io' to connect to server (the '<app_api>' part is used to redirect).
 It is ambiguous for the reserve proxy where to redirect the websocket (if there are multiple application that use websockets).
 A sub-domain fixes this problem and prevents fixing all web application.
 A disadvantage is that each application must have it own sub-domain.

 The following aplications have subdomain: